tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 Cofactors are *very* important in the SE system.

-The structural rules in the SE system (...) are designed to use cofactors to guide the application of the rules in such a way that it's possible to use cofactors to discover and reverse the applications.
+The structural inference rules in the SE system (1) are designed to use cofactors to guide the application of the rules in such a way that it's possible to use cofactors to discover and reverse the applications.
-> ...the structural rules are presented later
+> 1. the SE inference rules are presented later

 A *cofactor* is an implication between terms in an expression, such that E[S=>R] |- C, where...
 - E is a mostly-canonical expression